-The major news in Boston this weekend was the Saturday night crash of a tour bus carrying a group of Philadelphia high school students which had just completed a visit to Harvard University and was returning to Pennsylvania at the time of the crash.
+The major news in Boston this weekend was the Saturday night crash of a tour bus carrying a group of Philadelphia high school students who had just completed a visit to Harvard University and was returning to Pennsylvania at the time of the crash.
 According to reports, the bus was traveling on Soldiers Field Road when the top of the bus came into contact with the Western Avenue Bridge as the bus driver attempted to drive under the bridge.
-The driver apparently was unaware of the10 foot height restriction on vehicles traveling on Soldiers Field Road.
+The driver apparently was unaware of the 10-foot height restriction on vehicles traveling on Soldiers Field Road.
 According to police, the bus did not belong on the road where oversized vehicles, like buses, were expressly not authorized.
 Thirty-five people were unfortunately injured in the crash; thankfully most of them have returned home.

 Common-law negligence in Massachusetts consists of the breach of a duty of care that directly and proximately causes harm.
 In a personal injury case, the offending party typically owes the injured party a duty of reasonable care to avoid physical harm.
 In certain cases, however, such as bus accidents, there exists a ‘special relationship’ between the bus company (often referred to as a common carrier) and its passengers that creates a heightened duty of care.